Spend Your Summer in Washington, D.C.

 USC in D.C.
 Summer Dialogue Institute

-At a time when public discourse feels more polarized than ever, join the USC Capital Campus for a rigorous and immersive four-week experience that invites students to explore history, leadership and communications through the lens of civil discourse.
-Students will learn from USC faculty via two specially-designed and unique courses, as well as participate in in-depth visits and conversations with guest speakers and practitioners in Washington, D.C.
-At the end of the four-week program, students will leave equipped with valuable hands-on experience, a drafted policy paper and a certificate of completion that will give them a leg up in the professional world.
+The USC in D.C.
+Summer Dialogue Institute is an immersive, four-week summer program that empowers students to understand and practice productive dialogue, strengthen their leadership and communication skills, and equip them to become the future leaders shaping our nation.
+Students in this small, rigorous program will learn from USC faculty via two specially-designed courses, and participate in in-depth site visits and conversations with guest speakers and practitioners in Washington, D.C.
+At the end of the four-week program, students will leave equipped with valuable hands-on experience, 4 USC credits, and a drafted policy paper or strategic communications project they can use for grad school, internship applications, or career portfolios.
 This program is open to all sophomores, juniors, seniors and recent graduates within two years of graduation and a minimum GPA of at least 3.0.
-The program is open to both USC and non-USC students and takes place from June 15 to July 10, 2026.
+The program is open to both USC and non-USC students, and scholarships of up to $10,000 are available for USC students.
 More information about the program is available here.

-The Capital Campus will offer ad-hoc General Education classes to USC students during Summer 2026, allowing them to complete required classes while living and interning in D.C.
+The Capital Campus will offer curated General Education classes to USC students during Summer 2026, allowing them to complete classes required for graduation, with a policy focus, while living and interning in D.C.

 Available classes for summer 2026 include: